 - Enjoy state-of-the-art labs, open seven days a week.

-- Get individual support: new postgraduate students are enrolled by the Programme Leader and given their timetables individually.
+- Individualised support: new postgraduate students are enrolled by the Programme Leader and given their timetables individually.

 Areas of Specialisation

-Cyber security is an area of specialisation and international collaboration at Unitec.
-Be part of this select group of people who understand both the theory and practice of cyber security.
-Specialise in this area bby choosing the following courses: Enterprise Network Information Security Management, Cloud Computing, Special Topic—Cyber Security, Research Methods, and Thesis.
+Be part of the select group of people who understand both the theory and practice of cyber security.
+Specialise in this area by choosing the following courses: Enterprise Network Information Security Management, Cloud Computing, Special Topic - Cyber Security, Research Methods, and Thesis.

 Learn more about data communications and networks by selecting courses like Enterprise Network Design and Management, Networks and Protocols, Enterprise Network Information Security, Mobile and Wireless Communications, as well as other courses that look at network-based applications.